PierreSenellart/provsql/doc/source/user/casestudy2.rst

     SELECT create_provenance_mapping('count_mapping', 'finding', 'cnt');

-Now query ``f_replicated`` using :sqlfunc:`sr_counting` to display, for each (exposure, outcome, effect) triple, whether its provenance token is zero or non-zero.
+Now query ``f_replicated`` using :sqlfunc:`sr_counting` to display, for each (exposure, outcome, effect) triple of the view, the number of ways it is derived.

 .. note::